jslefche/sem_book/docs/07-Latent_variables.md

 ##     eta               0.348
 ```

-Here, because we did not specify it, the error variance of $x$ has automatically been fixed to 0 and the loading to 1.
+Here, because we did not specify it, the error variance of $x$ has automatically been fixed to 0 and the loading to 1, again, because we have more unknowns than knowns and have to sacrifice a value to get estimates for everything else.

-To start, the standardized $\gamma = 0.590$, which is lower than the $\gamma = 0.608$ we obtained when incorporating measurement error on $x$, but higher than the standardized coefficient from a simple linear regression $b = 0.544$.
+To start, the standardized $\gamma = 0.590$, which is different than the $\gamma = 0.608$ we obtained when incorporating measurement error on $x$, but also different than the standardized coefficient from a simple linear regression $b = 0.544$.

 The error variance on $\eta$ ($\zeta = 0.652$) is also lower than the unexplained variance from the linear regression ($1 - R^2 = 0.704$), but higher than in the latent variable model incorpoting error on $x$ ($\zeta = 0.630$).

 The *unstandardized coefficient*, however, is unchanged: $\beta = 0.792$.
 This is in contrast to the earlier latent variable model, where the unstandardized estimate was 0.989.

 Thus, we see that incorporating measurement error in endogenous latent variables resolves some of the downward bias in the unstandardized coefficient and error variance, but not the unstandardized coefficient.
-This difference emphasizes the need to report both standardized and unstandardized coefficients when constructing a path model (see Chapter: Coefficients).
+This difference emphasizes the need to report both standardized and unstandardized coefficients when constructing a path model!
+(Other justifications are discussed in the chapter on path coefficients.)

 For the moment, latent variables are restricted to covariance-based SEM, although we are working to extend some concepts using the piecewise framework. *lavaan*, however, provides an easier, robust framework that easily extends to multi-indicator latent variables, and so we will use it from here on out.

 ## Multi-indicator Latent Variables

 Accounting for measurement error requires some estimate of reliability.
 Often, we don't *have* a measure of reliability, because we don't design our experiments to obtain one.
-In such cases, it might be recommended to revert to a non-latent variable approach where the path coefficients are not informed by any loadings.
+In such cases, it might be recommended to revert to a non-latent variable approach where the path coefficients are simpy regression coefficients that don't incorporate any measurement error.

 Another solution is to incorporate multiple indicator variables to provide a different measure of reliability.
 In this case, the correlation is not derived from multiple samples of the same indicator, but *among* indicators.
 It also acts as a check against indicators that do not inform the latent variable, as such variables will provide low reliability estimates.

 This approach also provides a conceptual advantage: we often choose a single indicator as a surrogate for a latent concept (e.g., body mass for body size).
 Including more indicators helps to generalize this phenomenon by testing that the result is not an impact of the choice of any single indicator.

 Multiple indicators raises a new problem, though: identifiability.
-Remember from the chapter on Global Estimation that we must have enough known pieces of information to estimate all the unknown quantities implied by the model.
-Latent variable models must also follow the "t-rule" (see Chapter: Global Estimation).
+Remember from the chapter on global estimation that we must have enough known pieces of information to estimate all the unknown quantities implied by the model.
+Latent variable models must also follow the "t-rule."

 Consider an exogenous latent variable indicated by two variables, $x1$ and $x1$.
 We can break this latent variable into two equations:

   $$x1 = \lambda_{1}\xi + \delta_{x1}$$
   $$x2 = \lambda_{2}\xi + \delta_{x1}$$

-We know the values of $x1$ and $x2$ and only know the correlation between them.
+We know the values of $x1$ and $x2$ and the correlation between them.
 To estimate values for the latent construct $\xi$ we need to estimate $lambda_{1}$, $\lambda_{2}$, $\delta_{x1}$ and $\delta_{x2}$.
 This model fails the t-rule, which, if you recall, is:

   $$t \leq \frac{n(n+1)}{2}$$